 About Bergen PFLAG

-PFLAG: Founded in 1972 with the simple act of a mother publicly supporting her gay son, PFLAG is the nation’s largest family and ally organization.
-Uniting people who are lesbian, gay, bisexual, transgender, and queer (LGBTQ) with families, friends, and allies, PFLAG is committed to advancing equality and full societal affirmation of LGBTQ people through its threefold mission of support, education, and advocacy.
+PFLAG: Founded in 1972 with the simple act of a mother, Jeanne Manford, standing up to publicly support her gay son after she witnessed discrimination and violence happen against him, PFLAG is the nation’s largest family and ally organization for LGBTQ people.
+Uniting people who are lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ) with families, friends, and allies, PFLAG is committed to advancing equality and full societal affirmation of LGBTQ people through its threefold mission of support, education, and advocacy.

-PFLAG has over 400 chapters and 200,000 members and supporters crossing multiple generations of American families in major urban centers, small cities, and rural areas in all 50 states.
+PFLAG has over 400 chapters and more than 200,000 members and supporters, crossing multiple generations of American families, in major urban centers, small cities, and rural areas in all 50 states.

-Members/participants find a confidential, warm, and supportive setting where they can share concerns with others and find comfort and reassurance about our LGBTQ children, family members, friends, and ourselves.
+Members/participants find a confidential, warm, and supportive setting where they can share concerns, questions, and experiences with others, and find comfort, reassurance, and common ground with regards to our LGBTQ children, family members, friends, and ourselves.

 We are the fathers, mothers, brothers, sisters, other family members, and friends of lesbian, gay, bisexual and transgendered persons.

-We welcome the participation of lesbian, gay, bisexual, and transgendered persons in our groups and activities.
+We welcome the participation of lesbian, gay, bisexual, and transgendered persons in our meetings, groups, and activities.

 We invite you to take that first step on a journey of understanding.
 This journey begins with PFLAG.